rug-ds-lab/BPMVerification/README.md

 	% Returns the initial marking of your net

 	public Set<Marking> fireTransition(Marking marking, String transition, Set<String> conditions)
-	% Given a current marking and the unique identifier of a transition, returns the marking after firing the transition starting from the given marking.
+	% Given a current marking, the unique identifier of a transition, and optional limiting
+	% conditions, returns the marking after firing the transition starting from the given marking.

 	public Set<Set<String>> parallelActivatedTransitions(Marking marking)
 	% Given a marking, returns Y_par(M) as defined in [2].